tzaeschke/phtree/README.md

 The critbit tree (namespace `org.zoodb`) is copyright 2009-2016 by Tilmann Zäschke, zoodb@gmx.de.
-The critbit tree is also separately available here: https://github.com/tzaeschke/critbit
+The critbit tree (and other spatial indexes) are also separately available [here](https://github.com/tzaeschke/zoodb-indexes)